the-pudding/pop-love-songs/GPT prompt used to label love song types.md

 "Good Riddance": typically after a breakup with someone who now seems unsuitable. songs about having had someone's love, but being glad now you've moved on (or realizing you should), often involving self-empowerment, anger, revenge, relief, or bitterness, often because of betrayal or potentially cheating.

-"Longing & Heartbreak": songs where you love or miss someone, but they are unable to return your love.
+"Heartache": songs where you love or miss someone, but they are unable to return your love.
 Either because you broke up and the relationship is over, or because you were never together and the love was unrequited.
 COuld be full of regret, longing, frustration, sadness, hopelessness, even grief.

-"Courtship & Anticipation": the speaker is courting or seeking someone's romantic or sexual love, but they don't have it yet.
+"Pursuit": the speaker is courting or seeking someone's romantic or sexual love, but they don't have it yet.
 The love interest does not yet know the speaker well, but the speaker hopes they will want to get to know them better and or please them the way they want.

 "It's Complicated": Songs about complicated relationships, often with conflicting emotions like love, hate, frustration, and desire intermingling, whether light-hearted or profound in tone.